cornerstonejs/cornerstoneTools/examples/tools/angle.md

 ---
-layout: page
+layout: tool-simple
-title: EllipticalRoi Tool
+title: Angle Tool
-toolName: EllipticalRoi
+toolName: Angle
-htmlFile: simpleTool.html
-permalink: /elliptical-roi/
 ---

 ## How to set up the {{page.toolName}} tool: